Navigation

 Kelly has sponsored a combined 65 bills in four years, according to Congress.gov.
 Four passed the Senate to later die in the House of Representatives, while two became law.
 Both of those bills that passed were from the 2021-22 session and dealt with water rights for Indigenous tribes in Arizona and near the Colorado River.

-Kelly also has co-sponsored 470 bills in the Senate, 18 of which were signed into law by Biden.
-The only one of those laws that was passed during the 2023-24 session was the END FENTANYL Act, which requires border patrol to more frequently review and update manuals and policies.
+Kelly also has co-sponsored 801 bills in the Senate, 26 of which were signed into law by Biden.
+Nine of those were laws that passed during the 2023-24 session.
+The most notable was the END FENTANYL Act, which requires border patrol to more frequently review and update manuals and policies.
 It was co-sponsored by Republican Sens.
 Rick Scott of Florida and Mike Braun of Indiana.

 In the previous session, Kelly co-sponsored bipartisan bills that required law enforcement agencies to conduct de-escalation training, reformed ocean shipping and promoted U.S. exports, countered human trafficking and extended a program that compensates people who were exposed to radiation from atomic weapons testing.